 Rule 5 (For Sales Roles) - Know Your Figures

 You are a Sales Professional.
 A successful Sales Professional knows their figures inside and out.
-Make sure you are able to articulate your activity in terms of number of calls, appointments and ratios.
+Make sure you are able to articulate your activity in terms of the number of calls, appointments and ratios.
 Know your order values and targets and most importantly, know what you achieved.
 The most common complaint we receive from clients is when candidates don’t know their figures.

 Rule 6 - Avoid the Cliché